aditi25srivastava/disaster-ready/README.md

 # 🌍 **Rescue Ring: Revolutionizing Disaster Management** 🚨

 Welcome to **Rescue Ring**, a cutting-edge disaster management platform designed to empower communities during natural calamities.
-Featuring seamless communication, real-time alerts, and efficient resource coordination, Rescue Ring ensures that **no one is left behind** when disaster strikes.
+Featuring seamless communication, real-time alerts, and efficient resource coordination, Rescue Ring ensures that **no one is left behind** when disaster strikes

 ---